 The Persistence service interface (called DbSession) is responsible to save and load objects from a relational database.
-By default, a persistence implementation based on the Hibernate ORM framework (called HibernateDbSession) is provided (JPA and JCR to come).
+By default, a persistence implementation based on the Hibernate ORM framework (called HibernateDbSession) is provided (JPA and JCR would be other examples of persistence implementations).